Sciss/GUIFlitz/README.md

 ## note

-This project is in early stage and not yet fully functional.
+This project is in early stage!

 ## requirements / installation